microsoftgraph/microsoft-graph-toolkit/packages/providers/mgt-electron-provider/README.md

     };
     ElectronAuthenticator.initialize(config);
     ```
+Note : Make sure `nodeIntegration` is set to `true` under `webPreferences` while creating a new BrowserWindow instance.

 See [provider usage documentation](https://docs.microsoft.com/graph/toolkit/providers) to learn about how to use the providers with the mgt components, to sign in/sign out, get access tokens, call Microsoft Graph, and more.
 See [Electron provider documentation](https://docs.microsoft.com/graph/toolkit/providers/electron).